symfony/symfony-docs/quick_tour/the_big_picture.rst

 The Big Picture
 ===============

-So, you want to try out Symfony2 but only have 10 minutes or so?
-This first part of this tutorial has been written for you.
+Start using Symfony 2 in 10 minutes!
+This tutorial contains some of the important concepts behind Symfony2.
 It explains how to get started fast with Symfony2 by showing you the structure of a simple ready-made project.

 If you have ever used a web framework before, you should feel right at home with Symfony2.